wf4ever/provenance-corpus/README.md

 _2759_on myExperiment - ie.
 http://www.myexperiment.org/workflows/2759/versions/2

 Within the workflow folder, different workflow runs are shown as `run1`, `run2` etc, each containing the provenance output of export using the [Taverna-Prov plugin](https://github.com/wf4ever/taverna-prov), including the workflow output values, the [PROV-O RDF](http://www.w3.org/TR/prov-o/) of the provenance in `workflowrun.prov.ttl`, and the intermediate values in `intermediates/`.

+Each workflow identifies the credited author(s) as stated on the corresponding myExperiment page in `CREDITS.txt`.

 Licensing